biberger/Cestimii/README.md

 The step to go from a set of surface-covering cubes to a set of occupancy grids can be non-trivial for complex shapes.
 Thus, we proposed a extension of the framework by Pottmann et al., which uses a more relaxed notion of occupancy grids.
 This allows the use of a dataset's probability or intensity values for multiscale curvature estimation.
 As choosing an appropriate scale can be difficult, Cestimii contains a method to efficiently average results over multiple scales at once by reprocessing results from lower scales.

+**Update 03.01.2024: I am not planning on continuing this project.
+If you are interested in this work, please send me a DM.
+This code was written back when I was just learning Python and migrating from MATLAB, so there are a lot of things I would do differently now.
+Please keep this in mind.**

 ## Installation
 The easiest way to install cestimii is to use the package manager pip for the installation:
 ```